C.J. Cron Player Props: Rockies vs. Guardians

 C.J.
 Cron At The Plate

-- Cron has three doubles, five home runs and four walks while hitting .247.
+- Cron is batting .232 with three doubles, five home runs and four walks.

-- Among the qualified hitters in MLB action, he ranks 102nd in batting average, 143rd in on-base percentage, and 50th in slugging.

-- In 20.0% of his games this year, Cron has tallied at least one RBI.
-In three of those games (15.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 19.0% of his games this year, Cron has had at least one RBI.
+He's picked up more than one in 14.3% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.